tjmcginnis/tmj/README.md

 ## Installation
 `tmj` was written and tested with Python 3.6, and a UNIX shell (bash, zsh, etc. would all be sufficient).
-It should work on Linux, OS X, and Windows (with Cygwin).
-Unfortunately I have not tested it with earlier versions of Python.
+It should work on Linux, OS X, and Windows.
+Unfortunately, I have not tested it with earlier versions of Python.

-As mentioned about `tmj` is not tied to any specific implementation.
+As mentioned, `tmj` is not tied to any specific implementation.
 As such, the usage and implementation is up to you.
 As long as there is a storage adapter implementation that conforms to the API expected by the functions, anything is possible!